tinacms/tinacms/.changeset/great-seahorses-yell.md

 })
 ```

-If you are using a different git provider you can implement the `GitProvider` interface.
+If you are using a different git provider you can implement the `GitProvider` interface:

 ```ts
 class CustomGitProvider implements GitProvider {